 Implicit casting in expressions

-Implicit casting, or implicit conversion, is the act of Architect taking the explicit cast of one data type and converting the resulting value type to another data type.
+Implicit casting, or implicit conversion, is the act of Architect taking the implicit cast of one data type and converting the resulting value type to another data type.
 Architect only performs implicit conversions on the resulting value type of the valid expression text.
 Implicit casting takes advantage of certain features of type hierarchies or type representations.
 Architect performs implicit conversions when an expression of one type is used in context with a particular variable that does not accept that type.

 In Architect, flow authors can only assign values of “like” types.
 A string variable can only have a string value assignment.
 But the Architect parser evaluates the data type of each expression and, if possible, reconciles the results for the flow author through an implicit cast.